VORPCORE/VORP_Documentation/docs/api/core.md

 ### Call Backs OLD

 :::warning
-this will be removed from the docs use the above from now onaas its the only one supported
+this will be removed from the docs use the above from now on as its the only supported callbacks.
 :::

 * CLIENT